Is simplicity the new chic?

 - High price

-The Bo One pod vape is a solid competitor to the Juul, offering an intense flavor experience.
+The Bo One pod vape is a solid competitor to the Juul device, offering an intense flavor experience.
 I think it’s perfect for the smoker transitioning to vaping, but as a stealth device it will attract many vapers too.
 But its limited battery life will make chain-vaping difficult for extended periods.

 If you want the whole Bo Vaping experience however, you’ll need to purchase four different packages – the pod vape itself, charging station, USB cable, and finally a set of flavor pods, which in total will cost you around 85€.
 For my money, that’s too high an investment for a starter kit, and it would’ve been nice to see a comprehensive all-in-one solution offered to the consumer.